doctarr/demo/demo_sample.md

 Note: most extensions simply install and operate automatically without having to restart the software.
 Very nice!
 Similarly, if something isn't working right, it can be disabled from this menu easily.

 ## Get some git

+Let's start by pulling your readme.md from your github account.